diodechain/website/pricing.md

   title: E2EE from the core
   heading: Secure your team today.

-  blurb: <br/>Every Zone is free when first created, and can be later upgraded by ordering a plan.
+  blurb: <br/>Every Zone can use the "Nomad" plan when first created, and can be later upgraded as desired.

   plans:
   - title: Nomad